dylanaraps/pxltrm/README.md

 <img src="https://i.imgur.com/njPMM2m.png" alt="pxltrm" align="right"
 width="51%">

-`pxltrm` is a terminal pixel art editor written in pure bash and heavily abuses escape sequences to function.
-Use a terminal emulator written in the last 20 years or so and you’ll be fine.
+`pxltrm` is a terminal pixel art editor written in pure bash.
+It allows you to draw pixel art without a mouse.

 You can use all 256 terminal colors and all hex colors (*if your terminal supports true-color*).
 Pair `pxltrm` with